openvenues/libpostal/README.md

 - Confines almost all mallocs to *name*_new and all frees to *name*_destroy
 - Efficient existing implementations for simple things like hashtables
 - Generic containers (via [klib](https://github.com/attractivechaos/klib)) whenever possible
-- Data structrues take advantage of sparsity as much as possible
+- Data structures take advantage of sparsity as much as possible
 - Efficient double-array trie implementation for most string dictionaries
 - Cross-platform as much as possible, particularly for *nix